 How Much Is a Typical Christmas Bonus?

 Known sometimes as a “13-month-salary,” the Christmas bonus is one given to employees at the end of the year.
-This practice will depend on the company’s size, resources and financial performance, but the average holiday bonus is reportedly around $1,800, though the range could be anywhere from $100 to $5,000 as it is technically considered a gift, so it can be whatever the company chooses to offer.
+This practice will depend on the company’s size, resources and financial performance, but the average holiday bonus is estimated to be around $1,900.
+The range could be anywhere from $100 to $5,000 as it is technically considered a gift, so it can be whatever the company chooses to offer.
 The often-assumed rule is to expect 2% to 5% of your salary.

 The following are some of the circumstances surrounding the Christmas bonus payment:

 - When it’s stated in the contract of employment.

 - When the company has a usual practice or custom of providing one.

 Depending on the organization’s management, holiday bonuses often come in different forms, including:

 - An additional amount of cash or check before the holidays